camunoz2/Windows-FrontEnd-NeoVim/README.md

 Enjoy!!

 ## Troubleshooting

+### Fonts

+Download `FiraCode` nerd font to have all the icons!
+And add it to your Powershell configuration for those FatArrows!

 ### Filetype

 Neovim doesn't mark .astro files with the Astro filetype by default yet, so nvim-treesitter can't tell that tree-sitter-astro must be used for .astro files.
 Either put